spacecolonyone/MarsCityState/README.md

 The minimum set of services cover the biological and physiological needs of the residents.
 The governor ensures there is sufficient supply for all residents.
 The governor regulates the services to ensure they are accessible, safe and guarantied.

 - shelter
-- breathable air
+- air - recycling of imported and locally produced air
+- food - storage of imported dried food; local fresh produce in vertical farms
+- water - storage of local water; recycling
 - heating - electricity or air conditioning
-- water
-- food
 - waste management
-- electricity - ensures the infrastructure is running and ensures connection to the control center
+- electricity - nuclear, solar, ... ensures the infrastructure is running and ensures connection to the control center
 - communication - ensures connection to the control center (AI) and the rest of the world

 ## Amenities